vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 huga

-According to the Siddhantic rules, the lunar calendar is pegged on to the solar calendar, and so it is the luni-solar calendar with which we are at present concerned.
+According to the Siddhāntic rules, the lunar calendar is pegged on to the solar calendar, and so it is the luni-solar calendar with which we are at present concerned.
 It has already been shown that the length of the Sūrya Siddhānta year is greater than the year of the seasons (i.e., the tropical year) by about 24 minutes.
 As a result of this the seasons have

 INDIAN, CALENDAR